sebivenlo/PerformanceTesting/README.md

 **Solution: Logging**

 ## Step 1
-Lets asume we have this webservice.
+Lets assume we have this webservice.

 ```java
 import java.util.Random;